IvySeo/encrypt_decrypt_example/README.md

 # encrypt_decrypt_example
-This program encrypts and decrypts using a sealed box method of the "libsodium" library and write a file using UUID
+This example encrypts and decrypts using a sealed box method of the "libsodium" library and write a file using UUID

 **[HOW TO RUN] :**